Cheap Train Tickets to PrestonGet the best ticket prices to Preston with our split ticket search

 Tip 5: If going as a group, book together to get cheap train tickets to Preston

 Travelling with friends or colleagues can cost less if you book together.
 When 3-9 passengers travel on the same train at an off-peak time, they can save 1/3 off the price of the tickets with a groupsave discount.
 Split My Fare will automatically apply this reduction for you.
-To avoid having to pass out lots of paper tickets at the station, use e-Tickets and forward them to each passenger.
+To avoid passing out lots of paper tickets at the station, use e-Tickets and forward them to each passenger.

 Frequently Asked Questions